UNIT II Visualization Tools and Data Storytelling

 • Business decision-making dashboards

-c) Power BI
+c) Power BI for Data Visualization

 Introduction to Power BI